mesosphere/dcos-docs-site/pages/1.11/security/ent/secrets/secrets-api/index.md

 # Logging

 While the API returns informative error messages, you may also find it useful to check the logs of the service.
-Refer to [Service and Task Logging](/1.11/monitoring/logging/) for instructions
+Refer to [Service and Task Logging](/1.11/monitoring/logging/) for instructions.